ashsmith/ashsmithio/_posts/magento2/2015-08-16-magento-2-module-from-scratch-p2-models.md

 comments: true
 ---

+> Magento 2 has been released!
+This entire series has been updated to reflect the changes since I originally wrote this post.
+> I install Magento 2 using Composer, I recommend you do to!
+[Learn how to here](http://devdocs.magento.com/guides/v2.0/install-gde/install-quick-ref.html#installation-part-1-getting-started)

-If you haven't been following along on the series, I highly recommend you read part one, and checkout the module we'll be creating over on [GitHub](https://github.com/ashsmith/magento2-blog-module-tutorial).
+If you haven't been following along on the series, I highly recommend you read [part one](/magento2/module-from-scratch-module-part-1-setup/), and checkout the module we'll be creating over on [GitHub](https://github.com/ashsmith/magento2-blog-module-tutorial).

 Today's post is going to cover a fair bit, so grab yourself a cuppa.
 We'll be covering: